 The other day a friend was telling me about a documentary he watched on TV.
-It was about the battle of Iwo Jima.
+It was about the battle of Iwo Jima during World War II.
 He related a story a survivor told.
-He had watched one soldier kneeling down in prayer, and he was thinking of joining him when a bullet came in and killed the praying one in the head.
+During the battle, he had watched one soldier kneeling down in prayer.
+He was thinking of joining him when a bullet came in and killed the praying one in the head.
 Immediately, the other man said to himself, the heck with this and ran

-But I think this was an act of mercy.
+But I think this was an act of God’s mercy.
 What is mercy?
-It is when love expresses compassion, when anyone is in need of help.
-So mercy proceeds from and is the effect of, love toward the needy and miserable.
-This emotion, or spiritual energy cannot be expressed, or even exist if one is regarding one’s own self, and their needs only.
+It is when love expresses compassion when anyone is in need of help.
+So mercy proceeds from and is the effect of love toward the needy and miserable.
+This emotion or spiritual energy cannot be expressed, or even exist if one is regarding one’s own self, and their needs only.
 This soldier most probably was asking God for strength and courage to be effective in helping his fellow soldiers.

 This makes me think of the following Scripture;

-So Jesus told the thief hanging on the cross next to him, he would soon be leaving this hell he was in, to be somewhere his soul would soar with peace and delight.
+Jesus told the thief hanging on the cross next to him, he would soon be leaving this hell he was in, to be somewhere his soul would soar with peace and delight

 The other Scripture that comes to mind is;

 “In My Father’s house are many mansions; if it were not so, I would have told you.
-I go to prepare a place for you” (John 14:2 MKJV) ”
+I go to prepare a place for you” (John 14:2).

 Mansions or many rooms signify a dwelling place of extreme comfort.
 Again a place where the soul would soar with peace and delight.

-“Two people will not walk together unless they have agreed to do so” (Amos 3:3 ERV).
+“Two people will not walk together unless they have agreed to do so” (Amos 3:3).